 Your perfect stay will depends on your expectations of the trip and your budget.
 Choosing wisely will help you to enjoy Punta Cana in a different way.
 If you ask me which one would be my choice, it will all depend on the people I am traveling with.

 Typical Food in Punta Cana

 Food is an important part of your visit Punta Cana.
 Dominicans take pride in their regional dishes.
-They love it when visitors try them.
-When you visit the Dominican Republic, these are the must try dishes:
+So they love it when visitors want to try them.
+When you visit the Dominican Republic, these are the most typical dishes to taste:

 - Mangú: The typical Dominican breakfast that I’m totally sure you will be able to find in any resort you stay.
 The Mangu is mashed plantain and is often served with a side of salami, fried cheese and egg.
 This whole dish is also known as “Los Tres Golpes”, and, if you don’t try that while visiting Punta Cana, then you’re missing everything!

 - Sancocho: Sancocho or “7 meat stew” as it says, contain all the meats possible mixed with root vegetables in order to make the stew pretty rich and thick.
 I am sure that this is something that you will also be able to try in your resort.

 - Habichuelas con Dulce: This is the ultimate Dominican dessert.
 If you ever thought that a bean based dessert was the weirdest thing ever, think twice and don’t miss the chance to try these beans and cream dessert.

 Things to Do in Punta Cana

 As Punta Cana is a popular beach destination and most people´s main reason for travelling to the country.
 However there are many other activities you can do beyond lying on the beach.

 Some suggestions are: